 - to monitor the efficiency of the Company’s internal control, internal auditing and risk management system;

-- to review the description of the main features of the internal control and risk management systems pertaining to the financial reporting process, which is included in the Company’s corporate governance statement;
+- to evaluate and review the corporate governance statement covering the internal control and risk management related to the financial reporting process;

-- to prepare the proposal for resolution on the election of the auditors
+- to prepare the proposal for decision on the election of the auditors.

-The Audit Committee is chaired by Henrik Treschow, and its other members are Pirjo Väliaho, Per Nilsson and Marko Onnela.
+The Audit Committee is chaired by Riitta Palomäki, and its other members are Pirjo Väliaho, Carl-Peter Thorwid and Mikko Nikula.

-The Audit Committee held 5 meetings during 2016.
-The average attendance rate of Committee members was 95 per cent.
+The Audit Committee held 6 meetings during 2017.
+The average attendance rate of Committee members was 91.7 per cent.
 Committee meetings were also regularly attended by the Company’s CEO, the CFO, the internal auditor and by the external auditors.
-The chairman of the Audit Committee prepares the agenda for the meeting based on a proposal made by the CFO and convenes the meetings, under normal circumstances with at least one week’s notice.
+The chair of the Audit Committee prepares the agenda for the meeting based on a proposal made by the CFO and convenes the meetings, under normal circumstances with at least one week’s notice.